 - The incoming administration will hold steady on plans to implement a full ban on the export of unprocessed minerals, which is scheduled to come into effect in January 2022.
 Any decision to push back the deadline again will likely be taken at the eleventh hour.

 - The government will continue to show Indonesia Asahan Aluminium (Inalum) preferential treatment, as part of its bid to turn the state-owned mining ‘champion’ into a global player.

 - Forced divestment requirements for foreign miners are extremely unlikely to be rolled back, which will continue to deter greenfield investment.
 All eyes will be on how Freeport McMoRan gets on operating the Grasberg copper mine now that it only holds a minority stake.

 - Elements within the House of Representatives will seek to revise the Mineral and Coal Mining Law 2009, but these attempts won’t be supported by the executive.

-Quick count polls will be published soon after voting closes, but the official results won’t be released by the election commission until May.
+Quick count polls will be published soon after voting closes, but the official results of the Indonesian general election in 2019 won’t be released by the election commission until May.
 However these elections play out, don’t expect much policymaking between now and inauguration season in October 2019, as politicians of all stripes jostle for the spoils.

 Given this inevitable uptick in politicking, we unsurprisingly expect the stability of executive authority to deteriorate over the next six months (see chart below); however, the impact on the business environment will likely be marginal.